 In the back, watching this play out, are Ray Stussy, also played by Ewan McGregor, and Nikki Swango, played by Mary Elizabeth Winstead.
 Sy approaches Ray and tells him that he’s got five minutes.

-Emmitt greets the crowd as he watches Ray head upstairs.
-He’s brought into Emmitt’s office, which, among other things, has a framed stamp that Ray eyes.
-When Emmitt arrives, Ray congratulates his brother on the new place which, luck would have it, just had the floors done.
+Emmit greets the crowd as he watches Ray head upstairs.
+He’s brought into Emmit’s office, which, among other things, has a framed stamp that Ray eyes.
+When Emmit arrives, Ray congratulates his brother on the new place which, luck would have it, just had the floors done.
 They talk of Grace and Dennis’ exclusive ceremony on a beach in Cabo.
 Invite said no shoes, even.

 Ray doesn’t want Sy here, but Sy is always present for money conversations, and turns out that Ray wants to buy Nikki a ring.
-He figures that Emmitt owes him from what happened when they were kids.
-But Emmitt has already fronted Ray $850 for car repairs, not to mention co-signing Ray’s mortgage so he could get his apartment.
+He figures that Emmit owes him from what happened when they were kids.
+But Emmit has already fronted Ray $850 for car repairs, not to mention co-signing Ray’s mortgage so he could get his apartment.
 Even still, it’s not the best time.

 He later tells Nikki that it apparently wasn’t the best time, but he’ll still handle this.
 A valet brings around the Corvette.
 Ray gives the valet a tip: get a real job.